jershbytes/labDocs/Guides/Git/setting-up-git.md

 ssh -T git@github.com
 ```

-!!! note
-    Hi coloredbytes!
+> Hi coloredbytes!
 You've successfully authenticated, but GitHub does not provide shell access.
+{.is-info}

 If configured correctly you should get some output like this.
 If so congrats git is configured and we can start doing some fun stuff.